Paying attention to the dispute resolution clause

 The major decision is this: litigation or arbitration.

 People are generally familiar with the concept of litigation.
-You go to the courthouse, a building filled with judges (many of whom, in Illinois and some other states, are elected).
+You go to the courthouse, a building filled with judges (many of whom, in Illinois, New York, and some other states, are elected).
 A judge is randomly assigned to your case and may not be experienced in the subject matter of your dispute, and before the matter can even be decided, “discovery” typically occurs.
 Discovery is the pre-trial process in which the parties request piles of information from each other, question or “depose” each other and any witnesses or experts, and typically argue a lot in front of the judge.
 It can be a lengthy, expensive, and frustrating process.

 Arbitration, by contrast, is a form of private dispute resolution, and the parties may agree in advance to the terms of the process (in that provision you’ve always ignored).
 This can be as simple as agreeing on which arbitration forum will oversee the matter and proceeding under its standard rules.
 Or, the parties can specify the terms of the process in detail: the number of arbitrators and their required expertise (instead of a judge, you could have an industry expert who doesn’t even have a law degree!), the place of the arbitration, optional limitations on that costly discovery process, and so on.

-Dispute resolution is one of many important areas of contract drafting, and goodcounsel makes certain that its clients are properly advised on the risks and benefits of the available dispute resolution mechanisms.
+Dispute resolution is one of many important areas of contract drafting, and goodcounsel makes certain that its clients are properly advised on the risks and benefits of the available dispute resolution mechanisms

 Categorised as: Dispute Resolution